Yugoslav coup d'état: The new government

 On 5 April the new cabinet met for the first time.
-While the first two conditions set by Maček were met, the appointment of regents was impracticable given Prince Peter had been declared to be of age.
+While the first two conditions set by Maček were met, the appointment of regents was impracticable given King Peter had been declared to be of age.
 Involving representatives from across the political spectrum, Simović's cabinet was "extremely disunited and weak".
-It quickly realised that it had to embrace a foreign policy that bore a strong resemblance that that of the preceding administration.
-Budisavljević and Cubrilović, along with the four HSS politicians, were re-instated to cabinet.
+It quickly realised that it had to embrace a foreign policy that bore a strong resemblance to that of the preceding administration.
+Budisavljević and Čubrilović, along with the four HSS politicians, were re-instated to cabinet.
 It included members who fell into three groups; those who were strongly opposed to the Axis and prepared to face war with Germany, those who advocated peace with Germany, and those that were uncommitted.
 The groups were divided as follows:

 Non-Aggression Pact with the USSR

 On 5 April 1941, the post-coup government signed the Treaty of Friendship and Non-Aggression with the Soviet Union in Moscow, for which talks had been underway since March.
 The relevant final article of the treaty read as follows: ″In the event of aggression against one of the contracting parties on the part of a third power, the other contracting party undertakes to observe a policy of friendly relations towards that party″, which fell short of a commitment to provide military assistance.
 Stalin's intention by entering into the treaty was to signal to Hitler that the Soviet Union had interests in the Balkans, while not antagonising his erstwhile ally.
 For this reason, Soviet military intervention in Yugoslavia was never considered.
 According to Tomasevich, this was "an almost meaningless diplomatic move", which could have had no real impact on the situation in which Yugoslavia found herself.